-The resources listed have reached out to NCOA with a desire to reach the military and veterans’ communities.
+The resources listed below have reached out to NCOA with a desire to reach the military and veterans’ communities.
 Inclusion on this list in no way implies an endorsement by NCOA.

 ADDICTION AND REHAB